rawii22/Project3-RicardoRomanach/README.md

 ## Introduction

 This program is our third major project for CSC-3300 at Tennessee Technological University during Fall 2022 with Professor Beata Kubiak.
-It is meant to teach us how to cummunicate with a MySQL database with Java.
+It is meant to teach us how to communicate with a MySQL database with Java.

 ## Tools

-1. **Intellij** - For Java development and some database navigation
+1. **IntelliJ** - For Java development and some database navigation
 2. **MySQL Server\*** - Server used for program to communicate with - try this: https://dev.mysql.com/downloads/mysql/
 3. **MySQL Workbench** - For database navigation and testing SQL snippets
 4. **GitKraken** - For git repository management and visualization